hangrydave/nqc/README.md

 WebAssembly Support
 ===================

-A new NQC platform target implemented by GitHub user [maehw](https://github.com/maehw) is WebAssembly.
+A new NQC platform target implemented by GitHub user [maehw](https://github.com/maehw) is WebAssembly, which is part of a [broader vision](https://www.eurobricks.com/forum/index.php?/forums/topic/197807-webpbrickcom-programming-the-1st-generation-lego-mindstorms-ris-yellow-rcx-brick-from-the-webbrowser/).
 The initial [WebNQC](https://github.com/maehw/WebNQC) implementation only targets WebAssembly (dropping support for Linux, Windows, and MacOS), but it might be possible to circle back and add WebAssembly as an additional platform target.